mikrosk/mikrosk.github.io/sparrow/sparrow_specification.md

 ```

 # SPARROW SPECIFICATION
 ```
 SPARROW SPEC.
 REV A10                                       page 1
 ```

-REV A10   10/22/91  changes:
+# REV A10   10/22/91  changes:

+## page 2

+- 68000 changed to 68030.

+## page 3

+- 68881 FPU & 56001 DSP added.

+## page 3&10

-page 3&10 -added "hooks to connect to the new Atari Universal
+- added "hooks to connect to the new Atari Universal Keyboard Controller."

-Keyboard Controller."
--changed ACSI to SCSI
+- changed ACSI to SCSI

+## page 4

-page 4-change default from 250ns to 125ns EPROMs/ROMs
+- change default from 250ns to 125ns EPROMs/ROMs

+## page 6

-page 6-bus error timeout set to 16us for both 8MHz and
-16MHz. programmable to 32us.
+- bus error timeout set to 16us for both 8MHz and 16MHz. programmable to 32us.

+## page 7

-page 7-changed confi. switch bit 5 from 0 to 1 for - not
-quad density and from 1 to 0 for  -  quad density
+- changed confi. switch bit 5 from 0 to 1 for not quad density and from 1 to 0 for quad density floppy.
-floppy.

-page 7-changed ACSI to SCSI 50pin connector.
+- changed ACSI to SCSI 50pin connector.

+## page 8

-page 8-omit external FDD.
+- omit external FDD.

+## page 9

+- Parallel port.
+ACK goes to COMBO device, not PSG IOA7.

+## page 11

-page 11-added "each line also starts on even-word
+- added "each line also starts on even-word boundary"

-boundary"
+## page 14

-page 14-change Video connectors to a single VGA type
+- change Video connectors to a single VGA type connector.
-connector.
 Audio is not sent out to the monitor.
 The Sparrow has an internal speaker.

+- I/O map
+    - vv bits in FF8006 changed.
+    - Bit R in FF8266 added.
+    - Bits vv in VMC changed.

+## page 15

-page 15-Change Audio out connector from RCA Phono to
-"Walkman" micro-stereo connector.
+- Change Audio out connector from RCA Phono to "Walkman" micro-stereo connector.

-pages 18 - 22Memory map changes:
+## pages 18 - 22

+Memory map changes:

-F00000 - F0000F  (IDE)  corrected to F00000 -
+F00000 - F0000F  (IDE)  corrected to F00000 - F0003F
-F0003F
 FA40 - FA5F  Assigned to FP Co-Proc
 8001 - changed
 8007 - Bus error and power-fail options added
 8266 - VGA bit removed
 8288 - Vsync rise corrected to Hsync rise
-82C0 - bit assignments inverted, burst time option
+82C0 - bit assignments inverted, burst time option added
-added

-page 2-68000 changed to 68030.

-page 3-68881 FPU & 56001 DSP added.

-page 9-Parallel port.
-ACK goes to COMBO device, not PSG
-IOA7.

-page 14-Video connector changed.

-I/O map-vv bits in FF8006 changed.
-          Bit R in FF8266 added.
-          Bits vv in VMC changed.

 ```
 SPARROW SPEC.
 REV A10                                       page 2